Industry pioneer against Snoop-branded mid-cluster 2026: tested across 5 dimensions

 Translated into session-level dollars: for a player betting $1 stake, 1000 drops on Plinko, expected loss is $10 at Stake vs $30 at Roobet.
 Across a year of casual play (~10,000 drops), $100 at Stake vs $300 at Roobet.
 For high-volume play (50,000 drops), $500 vs $1500.
 The Stake or Roobet rtp choice on raw EV grounds favours Stake by a meaningful margin.

-Stake has the largest verified originals catalogue across our 10-brand audit set.
+Stake has the largest verified originals catalogue across operators we cover.
 Roobet has a mid-large catalogue with comparable mechanic-class coverage but fewer brand-specific variants.

 Stake vs Roobet catalogue depth